jshimkoski/shimmy-grid/README.md

 	&lt;/div&gt;
 </code></pre>

+FAQs:

+Q: Will you add gutters to shimmy-grid?
-PLEASE NOTE: Gutters are not created with shimmy-grid.
-This grid is purely structural and not for presentation.
-Use a .gutter class for parent elements inside columns to handle this (as done in the demo page).
+A: shimmy-grid is strictly structural.
+Use a .gutter class for parent elements inside columns instead (as done in the demo page).

+Q: Why isn't responsive design supported in IE8 and below?
+A: I counter with: Why support browsers that are not available on portable devices?

 This is a work in progress.
 Thanks for checking it out.